Updated: November 15, 2024 by Lama Alqasemi

 The first step in how to put your home in a trust in Florida is to create one.

-To do so, you’ll first need to choose which type of trust is optimal for you and your family.
+To do so, you’ll first need to decide which type of trust is optimal for you and your family.
 There are two types commonly used for home, Revocable Trusts and Irrevocable Trusts.

 Learn more: A Guide to Different Types of Trusts in Estate Planning